Everything About Software Outsourcing in Latin America

 Unlike freelance marketplaces, job boards connect professionals with companies that are interested in hiring full-time employees.

-Job boards tend to cater to a specific niche, so that makes finding software developers in south America a much easier task.
+Job boards like LinkedIn, Glassdoor, and Computrabajo (or other region-specific platforms) tend to cater to a specific niche, so that makes finding software developers in South America a much easier task.
+You might have to pay for your listing to be posted, though.

 Staffing Agencies

-Staffing agencies take the responsibility of finding candidates before offering you a hand-picked selection for the interviews, after which you can decide whether you want to hire the candidates.
+Staffing agencies like Trio take the responsibility of finding candidates before offering you a hand-picked selection for the interviews, after which you can decide whether you want to hire the candidates.

 Outsourcing Agencies

-These companies specialize in providing software development talent.
+These companies specialize in providing software development talent and end-to-end project management services.

 Conclusion

-Working with South American software developers is an optimal choice for companies that are looking to find affordable talents in the same time zone yet don’t want to compromise on quality.
+Working with South American software developers is an optimal choice for companies that are looking to find affordable talent in the same time zone, but don’t want to compromise on quality.

 At Trio, we know the importance of hiring the right fit.

-If you are looking to expand your software engineering team with Latin American talent, contact us to discuss your project and find the best match among our engineers.
+If you are looking to expand your software engineering team with Latin American talent, talk to us to discuss your project and find the best match among our engineers.

 Frequently Asked Questions

-How much does it cost to hire a developer in South America?
+How much does it cost to outsource software development to Latin America?